imixs/imixs-workflow/README.md

 ## Joining the Project

-If you have any questions post them on [issue tracker](https://github.com/imixs/imixs-workflow/issues)
+If you have any questions post them into the [issue tracker](https://github.com/imixs/imixs-workflow/issues)

 ## License

-Imixs-Workflow is free software, because we believe that an open exchange of experiences is fundamental for the development of useful software.
-All results of this project are provided under the GNU General Public License.
-Since the Imixs-Workflow engine runs as a separate process embedded into an application which is probably a separate work we do not see any violation of the GPL.
-Feel free to ask for concreate use cases.
+Imixs-Workflow is free software, because we believe that an open exchange of experiences is fundamental for the development of valuable software.
+All results of this project are provided under the [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0.en.html).

+Since in the typical use cases the Imixs-Workflow engine runs as a separate process, embedded into an application which is probably a separate work, we do not see any violation of the GPL.
+Feel free to ask for your concrete use case.